ritikagr/ObjectDetection/README.md

-# ObjectDetection
-#Image Analytics for stock counting and Brand Presence at Modern trade stores
+# Image Analytics for stock counting and Brand Presence at Modern trade stores

 Android application for object detection and localization using SentiSight SDK provided by NeuroTechnology